neetfreek/bird-watcher/README.md

  3. Add some lines of code to the `Activity.cs's onCreate` to enable Android Current Activity functionality.
  4. Add some lines of code to the `AndroidManifest.xml` file to adhere to strict mode.
  5. Create/ Add to `xml` folder in `Resources` folder `file_paths.xml` with some code in it.
- 6. Please refer to *Android Current Activity Setup* and *Android Misc Setup* in the [plugin's project page](https://github.com/jamesmontemagno/MediaPlugin)
+ 6. Please refer to *Android Current Activity Setup* and *Android Misc Setup* in the [plugin's project page.](https://github.com/jamesmontemagno/MediaPlugin)

+### Cross-Platform Development
+ Xamarin.Forms allows for fairly easy cross-platform development for Android, iOS, and UWP devices.
+This is most easily done thought creating Shared Projects / Shared Asset Projects which uses file-linking and allows for including platform-specific code.
+Code is compiled into each referencing project.
+This project has all development files within the platform-agnostic BirdWatcher directory, can be ported into a new Shared Project, and so is compatible with this approach.

 ## Acknowledgements
  Application icon from DawnLike Tileset v1.81 by DawnBringer and DragonDePlatino, CC-BY 4.0 license.